conradakunga/Blog/_posts/2026-04-27-product-review-stellar-repair-for-ms-sql-part-1-introduction.md

 For the review, I will be using the [Windows](https://www.stellarinfo.com/thankyou/sql-recovery.php) version.

-Upon completion, you will get a menu configurued in your **start menu**.
+Upon completion, you will get a menu configured in your **start menu**.

 ![StellarMenu](../images/2026/03/StellarMenu.png)